lbeckman314/liambeckman.com/code/palindrome/index.md

         Be careful — this code might be very evil!
 Only compile and run this program if you trust me and the code herein.
     </p>
     <p>
-        Signed checksums and gpg signatures are included in every package for security. <a href="/code#security">Here</a> is an example of using the <a href="https://www.gnupg.org/">GNU Privacy Guard</a> to verify the integrity of a program.
+        ascned checksums and gpg ascnatures are included in every package for security. <a href="/code#security">Here</a> is an example of using the <a href="https://www.gnupg.org/">GNU Privacy Guard</a> to verify the integrity of a program.
     </p>
 </div>